 Keep in mind that if you voluntarily give up your seat, you will not be eligible to file a claim, even if your flight was severely delayed.
 Everything has to be within the airline’s choice and control to be eligible for compensation under EC 261.
 Sometimes, the compensation the airline is offering you exceeds the value you’d get under EC 261, so make sure to consider your options carefully.

-Can I Claim if I’m Traveling for Business?
+Can You Claim if Traveling for Business?

 Often, the people who face the most delays are those who travel for business.
 They’re always hopping from country to country to make a deal or check a site, working away on their smartphone and laptops at every step of the journey.
 However, they are also the most unlikely to file a claim because they didn’t pay for the ticket.
 Don’t let that stop you!
 As the passenger, it was your time that was wasted when the airline delayed your flight, even if it was done during business hours.